erwa/notes/bash.md

 # OR
 if COMMAND1 || COMMAND2

+[ -d FILE ] # true if FILE exists and is a directory
 # Conditional expressions (include square brackets [ ] around them)
 [ -f FILE ] # true if FILE exists and is regular file (not directory of link) [ -e FILE ] # true if FILE exists.
 FILE could be directory.